-- On the authority of Ibn 'Umar ^(A), the Messenger of Allaah ^(K) prayed and had some confusion in his recitation.
-When he finished, he said to Ubay ibn Ka'b 4, "Were you present with us [during the prayer]?"
+- On the authority of Ibn 'Umar , the Messenger of Allaah prayed and had some confusion in his recitation.
+When he finished, he said to Ubay ibn Ka'b , "Were you present with us [during the prayer]?"
 He replied, "Yes."
 So, the Prophet asked him, "What prevented you from correcting me?"
 (Recorded as authentic by Abu Daawud and others) - 9.
-Praising Allaah 😹 when one sneezes. - On the authority of Rifa'ah bin Raafi' 4, "I prayed behind the Messenger of Allaah 1 sneezed and said, 'Praise be to Allaah, a great deal of praise, beautiful and blessed, as our Lord loves and is pleased with.
-[Afterward] the Messenger of Allaah 🗺 asked, 'Who spoke during the prayer?'
+Praising Allaah when one sneezes. - On the authority of Rifa'ah bin Raafi', "I prayed behind the Messenger of Allaah, and I sneezed and said, 'Praise be to Allaah, a great deal of praise, beautiful and blessed, as our Lord loves and is pleased with.'
+[Afterward] the Messenger of Allaah asked, 'Who spoke during the prayer?'
 No one said anything.
-He asked again, and no one said anything.
-He asked again, and I said, 'It was I, O Messenger of Allaah !'
+He asked again, and I said, 'It was I, O Messenger of Allaah!'
 He then said: 'By the One in whose hand is Muhammad's soul, thirty some odd angels raced to get that phrase to raise it [to the Lord]."
 (Recorded as authentic by An-Nasaa'i and At-Tirmidhi, and by Al-Bukhaari with a different wording) - 10.
 Reciting from a copy of the Qur'aan. - 10.1.
-Does not invalidate according to two students of Imaam Abu-Hanafa (Abu Yusuf and Muhammad), Maaliki, Shaafi'i and Hanbali. - Dhakwaan 🖏 the freed slave of 'Aaishah 📽 , would lead her in prayer during Ramadaan while reciting from a copy of the Qur'aan."
-(Recorded by Imaam Maalik) - Invalidates according to Imaam Abu-Hanafa.
-10.2. - He did not use the narration of 'Aaishah 1/4 because she did not explicitly indicate this action was from the teachings of the Prophet 3, thus this act may have been from her own opinion.
+Does not invalidate according to two students of Imaam Abu-Hanafa (Abu Yusuf and Muhammad), Maaliki, Shaafi'i and Hanbali. - Dhakwaan , the freed slave of 'Aaishah , would lead her in prayer during Ramadaan while reciting from a copy of the Qur'aan."
+(Recorded by Imaam Maalik) - 10.2.
+Invalidates according to Imaam Abu-Hanafa.